top of page

 Membership Criteria and Information

-Lot Definition for Strata Management Firm Membership
+Lot Definition for Strata Management Company Membership

 An occupiable lot is defined as a residential or business lot - dwelling.